Bicycle frame: Chain stays

 The chain stays run parallel to the chain, connecting the bottom bracket shell (which holds the axis around which the pedals and cranks rotate) to the rear fork ends or dropouts.
 A shorter chain stay generally means that the bike will accelerate faster and be easier to ride uphill, at least while the rider can avoid the front wheel losing contact with the ground.

 When the rear derailleur cable is routed partially along the down tube, it is also routed along the chain stay.
 Occasionally (principally on frames made since the late 1990s) mountings for disc brakes will be attached to the chain stays.
-There may be a small brace that connects the chain stays in front of the rear wheel and behind the bottom bracket shell.
+There may be a small brace that connects the chain stays in front of the rear wheel and behind the bottom bracket shell, called a "chainstay bridge".

 Chain stays may be designed using tapered or untapered tubing.
 They may be relieved, ovalized, crimped, S-shaped, or elevated to allow additional clearance for the rear wheel, chain, crankarms, or the heel of the foot.